oduwa/RWAndroidTryout/Part1_edited.markdown

 ![](Images/choose_device.png)

-Once the watch face has been installed, click and hold on the watch face in the emulator to invoke the watch face picker, click and drag left to find our watch face:
+Once the watch face has been installed, click and hold on the watch face in the emulator to invoke the watch face picker, click and drag left to find your watch face:

 ![](Images/picker.png)

 Tap the preview to choose the watch face.
-We'll be presented with a black watch face, as shown below:
+You'll be presented with a black watch face, as shown below:

 ![](Images/initial_launch.png)